 The attendant told her “If you have a problem, you can get off the plane.”
 The woman asked him for his name since he wasn’t wearing a badge and he refused.
-She decided to take a photo of him so that she would be able to identify him when she lodged a complaint.
-She and her friend were essentially escorted out because the photo taking was a violation.
+She decided to take a photo of him so that she would be able to identify him when she complained.
+She and her friend were escorted out because the photo taking was a violation.

 The attendant also accused her of inciting other passenger complaints.
 They were escorted off into the waiting arms of armed air marshals.
 They were assigned seats on the next available flight, $200 credit vouchers and $24 food vouchers.
 American Airlines stands by the actions of their attendant.

 There have been other situations where passengers were removed from flights.
-Another situation occurred when a Muslim man was kicked off of an American Airline flight after asking the female attendant why she announced over the intercom “Mohammed Ahmed (his name), seat 25A; I will be watching you”.
+Another case occurred when a Muslim man was kicked off of an American Airlines flight after asking the female attendant why she announced over the intercom “Mohammed Ahmed (his name), seat 25A; I will be watching you”.
 She made no other announcements like that to any other passenger.
-She said that he was being too sensitive.
-He reported this to two other AA employees and was told that he must leave the plane because he made the first attendant ‘uncomfortable’.
+She said that he was too sensitive.
+He reported this to two other AA employees and was told that he must leave the plane because he made the first attendant ‘uncomfortable.’